 MCLG Maximum Contaminant Level Goal

 The level of a contaminant in drinking water below which there is not a known or expected risk to health.
-Maximum Contaminant Level Goals allow for a safety margin.
+Maximum Contaminant Level Goals allow for a margin of safety.

 MRDL Maximum Residual Disinfectant Level